 Less costly simple ingredients that are affordable and obtainable

 Kim feels blessed to have had the opportunity to work with the whole, natural foods that were created for our optimal health to develop simple, tasty, economical recipes to share with individuals and families seeking health through practical diet and lifestyle change!

-• no sugars (even natural sweeteners are only used sparingly on occasion)
+- no sugars (even natural sweeteners are used sparingly)

 - low in sodium, using only unrefined sea salt